 6.11 While the PRA, in consultation with the Bank as UK resolution authority, can gain assurance over resolution plans and the stated intentions of the home state supervisor and home resolution authority, doubts may remain over the certainty with which these plans will be applied in practice.
 The PRA's starting point is that UK creditors and depositors should be treated equally with their home state equivalents.
-Where that is not, or may not be, the case, the PRA will consider the impact on its objectives in deciding what action, if any, to take.
+Where that is not, or may not, be the case, the PRA will consider the impact on its objectives in deciding what action, if any, to take.

-6.12 If there is a legally clear form of domestic depositor preference, then this is a known risk that can be assessed.46 However, the PRA will also take account of two related risks that are harder to assess:
+6.12 If there is a legally clear form of domestic depositor preference, then this is a known risk that can be assessed.52 However, the PRA will also take account of two related risks that are harder to assess:

-- the risk of short-notice legislative change in the home jurisdiction during a crisis that is intended - 44 SS1/17 sets out the PRA's expectations for liquidity reporting by PRA-regulated branches of third-country and non-EEA credit institutions and designated investment firms, February 2017: www.bankofengland.co.uk/prudential-regulation/publication/2017/supervising-international-banks-the-pras-approach-to-branch-supervision-liquidity-reporting-ss. - 45 SS4/16 'Internal governance of third country branches', February 2016: www.bankofengland.co.uk/prudential-regulation/publication/2016/internal-governance-of-third-country-branches-ss. - FSA Consultation Paper 12/23, 'Addressing the implications of non-EEA national depositor preference regimes', September 2012: https://www.bankofengland.co.uk/prudential-regulation/publication/2013/addressing-the-implications-of-non-eea-national-depositor-preference-regimes.
+the risk of short-notice legislative change in the home jurisdiction during a crisis that is intended to favour domestic depositors or creditors; and regulation/publication/2017/supervising-international-banks-the-pras-approach-to-branch-supervision-liquidity-reporting-ss.
+51 SS4/16 'Internal governance of third country branches', February 2016: www.bankofengland.co.uk/prudentialregulation/publication/2016/internal-governance-of-third-country-branches-ss.